tsevdos/tsevdos.com/_posts/easyinput-jquery-plug-in.md

 ## Recommendations or Issues

-For any recommendations or any other issues please let me know by either leaving a comment on this page, or simply by submitting your thoughts on the [plug in&#8217;s official page](http://plugins.jquery.com/project/easyinput "Easy:input plug in page") on jQuery (you need to have a jQuery account to do that).
+For any recommendations or any other issues please let me know by either leaving a comment on this page, or simply by submitting your thoughts on the [plug in's official page](http://plugins.jquery.com/project/easyinput "Easy:input plug in page") on jQuery (you need to have a jQuery account to do that).